Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 ### Notes:
 - Multiple fields can be passed into the arrays to spawn a thread for each one.
-- Change image.png/.jpg to specify what image to draw.
-One pixel is drawn every 5 minutes
+- Change unknown.png/untitled.jpg to specify what image to draw.
+One pixel is drawn every 5 minutes. (unknown.png is preferred.
+Don't provide both, the script will only use one!)
 - PNG has priority over JPG

 ## Run the Script